 Confirm that the instance has a State Manager association

-To confirm that the document awsconfig_Domain_directoryid_domainname has a State Manager association that's created for the instance, complete the following steps:
+To check the State Manager association for issues, complete the following steps:

 - Open the Systems Manager console.